kduraiswami/sisfly/source/p10-sisfly/README.md

 find google documentation on getting a route from two points, directions API api call for direction is separate and based on google documentation

 Today:
-1. figure out how to access the crimes on line 55 properly
-2. display a walking route on my site from a post from the landing page
-3. display a crime and the walking route on the site at once
-4. fix git tracking issue - download zip and copy and paste the right files - include images too
-5. fix personal machine pg issue
+1. Look at google response for route gps and such

 Next:
-look at google response for route gps and such determine a way to see which crimes should actually be collected in a helper method
+determine a way to see which crimes should actually be collected in a helper method
  + this crime will be captured in the catograph route with Crimes.relevant_crimes.to_json
  + the var all_crimes will become var all_relevant_crimes